 There are a few other caveats to pursuing isometric exercises as part of your workout plan first and foremost, consult a doctor if you have a history of high blood pressure.
 Holding an isometric position by necessity causes a spike in your blood pressure, and if you have prior conditions could be dangerous.
 In addition, if you feel pain or discomfort in any exercise, discontinue its use and speak to your physician.
 Aside from that, good luck and happy stretching in your pursuit of isometric fitness!

-You have read the best review article categorized by best tips and the title Do Isometric Exercises Really Work?.
-You can bookmark or spread this post by using this URL https://besttipsto.blogspot.com/2012/02/do-isometric-exercises-really-work.html.
+and the title Do Isometric Exercises Really Work?.
+You can bookmark or spread this post by using this URL http://besttipsto.blogspot.com/2012/02/do-isometric-exercises-really-work.html.
 Thank You!

 Comments :